Paul Frees: Legacy

 Since Frees's death, voice actor Corey Burton has often re-recorded dialogue for some Disneyland attractions originally recorded by Frees.
 In some cases, Frees's original, pre-digital recordings had simply deteriorated over time, and in others the dialogue had been rewritten to reflect plot changes or introduce new characters, such as the "Stuffed Pirate" replacing Frees's "Pooped Pirate" in the Pirates of the Caribbean ride in 1997.
 Dialogue that was slightly rewritten to reflect newer safety standards is performed by actors Joe Leahy (English) and Fabio Rodriguez (Spanish).
 In 2001, Burton provided a Paul Frees impression for the new "Ghost Host" of Haunted Mansion Holiday, a seasonal, holiday-themed overlay for the Haunted Mansion attraction.
 Burton also recorded Frees's Ghost Host lines for Walt Disney Pictures' 2003 film adaptation of the ride.

 Personal life

 Frees was married five times.
 His first marriage was to Anelle McCloud, from 1943 until her death in 1945.
 He then married Kleda June Hansen in 1947, and they divorced in 1950.
-His third wife was Joyce Schultz.
+His third wife was voice actress Joyce Schultz.
 They married in 1951 and had two children before divorcing.
 His fourth marriage was to Jeri J. Cole in 1967; they divorced in 1969.
 Beverly T. Marlow was Frees's fifth wife.
 They married in 1971 and were estranged at the time of his death fifteen years later.